March 10, 2026

 Your first and most important job is to check on your health and the health of anyone else involved.
 If you’re in a truck accident, get medical help first.
 Call 911 immediately, even if you think your injuries are minor.
 Some serious conditions, like a brain injury, don’t always show symptoms right away.
 A medical professional can give you a proper evaluation.
 Following up with your doctor creates an official record of your injuries, which is essential for any future insurance claim or lawsuit.
 Your well-being is the top priority.

-Document Everything at the Scene
+Gather Evidence at the Scene

 If you are physically able, start documenting the scene.
 Evidence can disappear quickly, so try to write down the details of the accident while they are fresh.
 Use your phone to take pictures and videos of everything: vehicle positions, damage to all cars, skid marks, and nearby road signs.
 Be sure to get photos of the truck from multiple angles.
 Gather key information like the truck’s USDOT number, any company names on the trailer, and the driver’s license and insurance details.
 If there are any witnesses, get their names and contact information before they leave.

-File a Police Report
+File an Official Police Report

 Always call the police after a truck accident.
 An official police report is a crucial piece of evidence.
 When the officer arrives, calmly and clearly explain what happened from your perspective.
 Make sure the police officer at the scene hears your side so it’s in the report.
 Avoid admitting fault or speculating about the cause of the crash; just stick to the facts as you remember them.
 The report will contain important details about the incident, witness statements, and the officer’s initial observations, all of which can be vital for your case.

-Contact a Truck Accident Lawyer
+Contact a Jacksonville Truck Accident Lawyer

 Finally, contact an experienced truck accident lawyer as soon as you can.
 Time is very important to make sure evidence is not lost.
 The trucking company and its insurer will have legal teams working to minimize their liability immediately.
 You need an advocate on your side who can act just as quickly to protect your rights.
 A skilled attorney can immediately start preserving critical evidence, like the truck’s black box data and driver’s logs, before it can be destroyed.
 The right legal team will handle the complexities so you can focus on your recovery.

-What to Look For in a Truck Accident Attorney
+What Makes a Great Truck Accident Attorney?

 After a collision with a semi-truck, you might feel overwhelmed by the legal process.
 It’s tempting to think any personal injury lawyer can handle your case, but truck accidents are in a league of their own.
 They involve powerful trucking companies, aggressive insurance adjusters, and a unique set of federal and state laws.
 Choosing the right attorney isn’t just a good idea; it’s one of the most important steps you can take to protect your rights and secure the compensation you need to recover.